nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 ### Yard

 The grass was toast when we finally moved in.
 We treated it with some lawn fertilizer and it's slowly coming back, but it was a good time to start dethatching and putting in garden beds since it was dead anyway.
 You don't have to feel guilty about pulling up lush grass.
+The layer of dead grass was incredibly thick so this took some heavy elbow grease.

 ## Backyard